kubeflow/website/content/en/docs/pipelines/building-pipelines/overview.md

 ## Selecting a pipelines SDK

-At a high level, the Kubeflow Pipelines SDK and TFX take a similar approaches to defining a pipeline.
+At a high level, the Kubeflow Pipelines SDK and TFX take a similar approach to defining pipelines.
 In both cases:

 *  A pipeline is a set of components and input parameters.
 *  Component outputs are called artifacts.
 Components can accept either